paulHasselkuss/W210/exampleSite/content/docs/_index.md

 ## Lists

-Lists can have three styles:
+Lists can have two styles (see [lists](/lists/)):
-1. `none` - does not display any subpages.
-2. `simple` - displays subpages and subsections below the site's describtion.
-This is the default.
-3. `extended` - displays sections subsections and their subpages in an extended format.
+1. `default` - displays subpages in an extended paginated format.
+2. `listSimple` - displays subpages below the site's describtion without pagination.

 ## Search